deadlydog/deadlydog.github.io/_posts/2013-09-18-have-your-nuget-package-install-itself-as-a-development-dependency.md

         if (!($packageElements))
         {
-            Write-Debug "Could not find any &lt;package&gt; elements in the packages.config xml file '$packagesConfigFilePath'." return
+            Write-Debug "Could not find any <package> elements in the packages.config xml file '$packagesConfigFilePath'." return
         }